dotnet/docs-maui/docs/user-interface/controls/radiobutton.md

 :::image type="content" source="media/radiobutton/radiobuttons-view.png" alt-text="Screenshot of view-based RadioButtons.":::

-On Android, <xref:Microsoft.Maui.Controls.RadioButton> objects will display a string-based representation of the `View` object that's been set as content.
+On Android, <xref:Microsoft.Maui.Controls.RadioButton> objects will display a string-based representation of the <xref:Microsoft.Maui.Controls.View> object that's been set as content.

 > [!NOTE]
-> When a `ControlTemplate` is applied to a <xref:Microsoft.Maui.Controls.RadioButton>, a `View` can be assigned to the `RadioButton.Content` property on all platforms.
+> When a `ControlTemplate` is applied to a <xref:Microsoft.Maui.Controls.RadioButton>, a <xref:Microsoft.Maui.Controls.View> can be assigned to the `RadioButton.Content` property on all platforms.
 For more information, see [Redefine RadioButton appearance](#redefine-radiobutton-appearance).

 ## Associate values with RadioButtons

 Each <xref:Microsoft.Maui.Controls.RadioButton> object has a `Value` property, of type `object`, which defines an optional unique value to associate with the radio button.
-This enables the value of a <xref:Microsoft.Maui.Controls.RadioButton> to be different to its content, and is particularly useful when <xref:Microsoft.Maui.Controls.RadioButton> objects are displaying `View` objects.
+This enables the value of a <xref:Microsoft.Maui.Controls.RadioButton> to be different to its content, and is particularly useful when <xref:Microsoft.Maui.Controls.RadioButton> objects are displaying <xref:Microsoft.Maui.Controls.View> objects.

 The following XAML shows setting the `Content` and `Value` properties on each <xref:Microsoft.Maui.Controls.RadioButton> object: